pixavier/mqtt4snap/README.md

 ### request / response blocks

 The **request** and **response** blocks are suitable for an asynchronous client-server architectural approach on a PubSub based infrastructure.
-In our case, we add a call identifier (idCall-*) at the end of the topic to enable the response via callback.
+In our case, we add a call identifier (idCall-*) as callbacktopic at the end of the topic to enable the response.
 The **idCall** corresponds to the correlationData field, and callbackTopic corresponds to the responseTopic field, both introduced in [MQTT 5](https://www.emqx.com/en/blog/mqtt5-request-response).

 ![request response blocks](img/PubSub_client-server_async.png)